wenijinew/eu.tmux/README.md

 * `PREFIX g` - Create and apply a dynamic theme.
 You can have *unlimited* different dynamic themes.
 This is the most recommended usage because you can alway have totally fresh and probably unique theme.
 * `PREFIX G` - Reset to the default theme.
 In case you want to go back to the place where dreams begin.
 * `PREFIX a` - Show all available themes.
 To show all themes in popup.
-You can apply any specific theme in command line: `eutmux.tmux -t [THEME NAME]`.
+You can apply any specific theme in command line: `utmux.tmux -t [THEME NAME]`.
 * `PREFIX r` - Rotate all available themes.
 If you prefer to use available themes, and sometimes want to change a bit, then rotate the available themes.

 To create own theme, simply copy `dynamic.theme.yaml` to the new them file.
 Then, do customization in the new theme file.
-To set the new theme as default theme, update `$XDG_CONFIG_HOME/tmux/eutmux.yaml` file to change theme name to new theme.
+To set the new theme as default theme, update `$XDG_CONFIG_HOME/tmux/utmux.yaml` file to change theme name to new theme.

 More bind-keys are set by default as follows: